Caparisun/Linear_Regression_Project/README.md

 Some things were expected, such as property value correlating with the size of the property and the overall condition.
 Some other findings were unexpected, one example of that would be that the number of bedrooms in a unit was not good for predicting the actual price of the property - a practice that is quite usual in actual real estate valuations.

 After the initial exploration, we evaluated variables for the model and decided on features used for the first iteration.
+We did this based on OLS regression outcomes and filtering for high coefficients.

 # Model application